ConnorWhalen/TileGame/README.md

 not depend heavily on assets and artwork so I could focus almost exclusively on core gameplay.

+Use the arrow keys to navigate the maze and collect all of the coins while avoiding enemies.

+"game.out" Is the current build of the game.

-The main is located in "game.cpp".
-In there you will also find the terminal input I use to compile and my todos.
+The main is located in "game.cpp" if you're interested in following the code.

 If you have any questions/issues/suggestions feel free to send an email to caw742@mun.ca